karstenenglander/RaveGuardianRevisited/git-instructions.md

 # Github Instructions

+BEFORE following these steps ensure that you have:
+- Git installed
+- VSCode installed
+- GitLens extension installed on VSCode

+You also MAY need to run the following commands:

+`git config --global user.name "username (name used for Github)`

+`git config --global user.email "email address (used for Github)"`

 ## Initial Github Fork Instructions

 First open the Original Github repo, and press the fork button, and create a fork.